 Dr. Nathan C. Walker serves as treasurer on the governing board of the Utah 3Rs Project.
 He is a First Amendment and human rights educator and the executive director of 1791 Delegates, a legal education firm named after the year the Bill of Rights was ratified.
 In this role he manages The Foundation for Religious Literacy.
 He previously served as the executive director for the Religious Freedom Center and currently teaches First Amendment and human rights law at Rutgers Honors College.
 He has published five books including, The First Amendment and State Bans on Teachers’ Religious Garb and The Oxford Handbook of Religion and American Education.
+Dr. Walker also served on the writing team of the Religious Studies Companion Document for the C3 Framework for the National Council for the Social Studies.
 Dr. Walker served as a resident fellow in law and religion at Harvard University and received his doctorate in First Amendment law from Columbia University, where he received his Masters of Arts and Masters of Education degrees.
 He received his Masters of Divinity degree from Union Theological Seminary and is an ordained Unitarian Universalist minister, currently serving as the community minister for religion and public life at the Church of the Larger Fellowship.

 Trustee of the Board, Utah 3Rs Project